One of the most popular wealth concepts that I developed in the past was to explain to you the concept of owning wealth machines.

 What I would recommend is to build up a Wealth Fund.

-A wealth fund is a way for you compartmentalizing your money that is meant specifically for building wealth.
+A wealth fund is a way for you to compartmentalize your money that is meant specifically for building wealth.
 You are not going to use it for all your expenses.

 - meant to invest

 - for the earned cash flows to be deposited here,